Scholars of Islam: Famous Said Nursi

 For this, in the interpretation of the Quran, it is necessary to see consonance with the problems of our time.
 And it is also necessary to see the main thing in the Quran, namely that the Quran is designed to teach people unity, love and respect for each other, denial of enmity, violence.

 Only in this way, having united, people will be able to defeat their common enemy which is shirk (lack of belief), denial of God, the fall of morals and morality in society.

-All the people of the world, willingly or unwillingly, are united by the grace and power of the Quran.
-This means that a dialogue is possible between all people, representatives of all religions, to unite in the fight against the denial of God.
+All the people and scholars of the world, willingly or unwillingly, are united by the grace and power of the Quran.
+This means that a dialogue is possible between all scholars, representatives of all religions, to unite in the fight against the denial of God.
 Similar ideas of inter-religious dialogue, expressed later in the Christian world, were first voiced by Said Nursi.